nullity00/batch-ecdsa-secp256r1/README.md

 \sum_{i=0}^{b} t_i (R_i - v * Q)  =  \sum_{i=0}^{b} t_i (u * G)
 ```

-- `p256_lc.circom` : The algebraic sum is computed using `P256LinearCombination` template which take sin points and coefficients of an algebraic equation.
-This is achieved by generating a lookup table with points doubled & summed, with all the evaluations aggregated to output an elliptic curve point in the end.
+- `p256_lc.circom` : The algebraic sum is computed using `P256LinearCombination` template which takes in points and coefficients of an algebraic equation.
+A Linear equation is achieved by generating a lookup table with elliptic curve operations, with all the evaluations aggregated to output an elliptic curve point in the end.

 - `p256_ops.circom` : This file contains some of the p256 curve operations used in `p256_lc.circom`